 - Anchor Fall Protection, Correct Equipment Selection, Training and Use

-If you conduct or supervise tasks that are carried out at height you will find this course valuable to the safety of your workplace.
+If you conduct or supervise tasks that are carried out at a height then you will find this course to be valuable to the safety of your workplace.

 Working Safely at Heights is directed at fall prevention rather than fall arrest.
 This course